camille-hdl/website/content/blog/incident-postmortem/index.md

 ## Why run a postmortem?

 Your system is much more than your IT system.
 It includes parts of the real world: yourself, your fellow engineers, your boss, your users, your vendors, space, and the worst of all: time.
-This complexity makes it difficult to predict, let alone prevent, failures.
+This complexity makes it difficult to predict, let alone to prevent, failures.

 **Incidents will certainly happen: you want to benefit, not be harmed, from them.**